 In-Pensioners: those who surrendered their Army Pension and were admitted as residents of the Royal Hospital Chelsea.

 Out-Pensioners: those who lived 'Out', in the UK or abroad and received their pension in cash from agents around the country.
 All records for Out-Pensioners are held by the National Archives at Kew.
-If you find details of an ancestor in a Census other than the institution one for the Royal Hospital Chelsea it is a definite indication that he was an Out-Pensioner.
+If you find details of an ancestor in a census return other than the institutional one for the Royal Hospital Chelsea, it is a clear indication that they were an Out-Pensioner.

-The Royal Hospital Chelsea has an archive that includes some but not all records of In-Pensioners from 1871 to the present date.
+The Royal Hospital Chelsea has an archive that includes some, but not all, records of residents from 1871 to the present date.
 Records that are pre-1871 are held at the National Archives at Kew.